Desperate Souls

 "Desperate Souls" is the eighth episode of the first season of the American Fairy Tale/Drama television series Once Upon a Time.
 It was written by consulting producer Jane Espenson, and was directed by Michael Waxman.
 Espenson wrote it to give viewers some "crucial facts" about Rumpelstiltskin's origins.
 Guest stars included Brad Dourif, Giancarlo Esposito, Beverley Elliott, Ty Olsson, Meghan Ory, and Dylan Schmid.

 The series takes place in the fictional seaside town of Storybrooke, Maine, in which the residents are actually characters from various fairy tales that were transported to the "real world" town by a powerful curse.
 In this episode, Emma Swan (Jennifer Morrison) runs for Sheriff against Regina's (Lana Parrilla) candidate, Sidney Glass (Esposito).
 Meanwhile, in the episode's flashbacks, Rumpelstiltskin's (Robert Carlyle) backstory is revealed.

 "Desperate Souls" first aired in the United States on ABC on January 8, 2012.
 Its broadcast was watched by an estimated 10.35 million viewers, a 29 percent increase from the previous episode.
 Television critics gave mostly positive reviews to the episode; most praised Carlyle's performance, but one noted that the storytelling was beginning to "feel stale."

+Title card

+The Dark One of the Enchanted Forest walks through the trees.

 Plot

-Opening sequence

-Zoso is shown in the forest.